Sakamoto Days Voice Actors: Meet the Full English and Japanese Cast

 Lu’s Father

-Lu's Father from Sakamoto Days
+Lu’s Father - Sakamoto Days character

 Kaiji Tang voices: